 - Utility, Council Tax or rates bill from the last 6 months

 - Bank or building society statement from the last 6 months

 - National identity card

-DVLA also say that the following documents are acceptable as proof of identity:
+The following documents are acceptable as proof of identity

 - passport - doesn’t have to be issued in the UK